limshoonkit/WFGY/ProblemMap/Atlas/Fixes/README.md

 Do not turn the public fix layer into a premature sales page.
 The public value comes first.

+### 6. Confusing early auto-repair planning with full autonomous repair

+Do not present planning-layer work as if the system already supports safe universal autonomous repair.

 ---

 ## Recommended reading order 📚